 Democratic wins (net gains in bold): North Carolina (Kay Hagan over Sen. Elizabeth Dole); Virginia (Mark Warner over James Gilmore); New Hampshire (Jeanne Shaheen over Sen. John Sununu); New Mexico (Tom Udall over Rep. Steve Pearce, filling the seat of retiring Sen. Pete Domenici, a Republican); and Colorado (Mark Udall over former Rep. Bob Schaffer, filling the seat of retiring Republican Sen. Wayne Allard); Iowa (Sen. Tom Harkin over Christopher Reed); Montana (Sen. Max Baucus over Bob Kelleher); Illinois (Sen. Dick Durbin over Steve Sauerberg); South Dakota (Sen. Tim Johnson over Republican state Rep. Joel Dykstra); Massachusetts (Sen. John Kerry over Jeff Beatty); Louisiana (Sen. Mary Landrieu over state Treasurer John Kennedy); New Jersey (Sen. Frank Lautenberg over Dick Zimmer); Michigan (Sen. Carl Levin over Jack Hoogendyk); Arkansas (Sen. Mark Pryor over Green Party nominee Rebekah Kennedy); Rhode Island (Sen. Jack Reed over Robert Tingle); West Virginia (Sen. John D. Rockefeller IV over Jay Wolfe).
 Delaware: Sen. Joseph Biden won his Senate re-election race over Republican Christine O'Donnell, but will serve as Obama's Vice President.

-Republican wins: Kentucky (Sen. Mitch McConnell over Bruce Lunsford); Georgia (Sen. Saxby Chambliss over Jim Martin and Libertarian Allen Buckley – some say it appears Chambliss garnered over 50 percent of the vote which, if confirmed, would avoid a Dec.
-2 runoff, but others believe a runoff will be needed); Mississippi (Sen. Roger Wicker over former Governor Ronnie Musgrove); Mississippi (Sen. Thad Cochran over Erik Fleming); Nebraska (former USDA Secretary Mike Johanns over Scott Kleeb); Kansas (Sen. Pat Roberts over Jim Slattery); Idaho (Jim Risch over Larry LaRocco to take over the Senate seat held for the last 18 years by Republican Larry Craig); Maine (Sen. Susan Collins over Rep. Tom Allen); Texas (Sen. John Cornyn over Rick Noriega) ; Wyoming (Sen. Michael Enzi over Chris Rothfuss); South Carolina (Sen. Lindsey Graham over Bob Conley); Oklahoma (Sen. James Inhofe over Andrew Rice); and Alabama (Sen. Jeff Sessions over Democratic state Sen. Vivian Davis Figures).
+Republican wins: Kentucky (Sen. Mitch McConnell over Bruce Lunsford); Georgia (Sen. Saxby Chambliss over Jim Martin and Libertarian Allen Buckley – it appears Chambliss' garnered over 50 percent of the vote which, if confirmed, would avoid a Dec.
+2 runoff); Mississippi (Sen. Roger Wicker over former Governor Ronnie Musgrove); Mississippi (Sen. Thad Cochran over Erik Fleming); Nebraska (former USDA Secretary Mike Johanns over Scott Kleeb); Kansas (Sen. Pat Roberts over Jim Slattery); Idaho (Jim Risch over Larry LaRocco to take over the Senate seat held for the last 18 years by Republican Larry Craig); Maine (Sen. Susan Collins over Rep. Tom Allen); Texas (Sen. John Cornyn over Rick Noriega) ; Wyoming (Sen. Michael Enzi over Chris Rothfuss); South Carolina (Sen. Lindsey Graham over Bob Conley); Oklahoma (Sen. James Inhofe over Andrew Rice); and Alabama (Sen. Jeff Sessions over Democratic state Sen. Vivian Davis Figures).

 Three seats unsettled: Minnesota (GOP Sen. Norm Coleman versus Democratic candidate Al Franken and Independence Party candidate Dean Barkley); Oregon (GOP Sen. Gordon Smith, who is ahead by around 10,000 votes at this writing, versus Speaker of the Oregon House Jeff Merkley); and Alaska (GOP Sen. Ted Stevens versus Democratic Mayor Mark Begich of Anchorage) – Stevens is slightly ahead and even if the Senate would censure him out of the Senate, a Republican Alaska governor (Pallin) would pick the successor.

 Most if not all of the Senate Ag Committee will return in the new Congress, although one of its members -- Sen. Norm Coleman (R-Minn.) is locked in a tight race that will very likely see a recount.
-Saxby Chambliss (R-Ga.), ranking member of the panel, may be faced with a Dec.
-2 runoff.
-If one is needed, expectations are the Democratic leadership will pour a lot of resources into the state to help defeat him and get them closer to 60 votes in the Senate that is so far eluding them.
+Saxby Chambliss (R-Ga.), ranking member of the panel, while some observers say he appears to have won his race by enough to avoid a runoff that would have taken place Dec.
+2. Others, however, think there will still need to be a run-off election and if that is needed, expectations are the Democratic leadership will pour a lot of resources into the state to help defeat him and get them closer to 60 votes in the Senate that is so far eluding them.